sun0day/sun0day.github.io/article/vite/why-vite4_3-is-faster.md

 ### Avoid recreating regular expression

 Vite needs a lot of regular expressions to match strings, most of them are static, so it would be much better to only use their singletons.
 Vite 4.3 hoists regular expressions so they could be reused.

+### Abandon generating custom error

+There are some custom errors for better DX in Vite 4.2.
+Those errors might lead to extra calculation and garbage collection which would slow down Vite.
+In Vite 4.3, we have to abandon generating some hot custom errors(e.g `package.json` `NOT_FOUND` error) and directly throw the original ones for better performance.

 ## Inch by inch